Luba Empire

-The Kingdom of Luba or Luba Empire (1585–1889) was a pre-colonial Central African state that arose in the marshy grasslands of the Upemba Depression in what is now southern Democratic Republic of Congo.
+The Luba Empire or Kingdom of Luba was a pre-colonial Central African state that arose in the marshy grasslands of the Upemba Depression in what is now southern Democratic Republic of Congo.

 Origins and foundation

-Archaeological research shows that the Upemba depression had been occupied continuously since at least the 4th century AD.
+Archaeological research shows that the Upemba Depression had been occupied continuously since at least the 4th century AD.
 In the 4th century, the region was occupied by iron-working farmers.
 Over the centuries, the people of the region learned to use nets, harpoons, make dugout canoes, and clear canals through swamps.
 They had also learned techniques for drying fish, which were an important source of protein; they began trading the dried fish with the inhabitants of the protein-starved savanna.

 By the 6th century, fishing people lived on lakeshores, worked iron, and traded palm oil.

 By the 10th century, the people of Upemba had diversified their economy, combining fishing, farming and metal-working.
 Metal-workers relied on traders to bring them the copper and charcoal that they needed in smelting.
 Traders exported salt and iron items, and imported glass beads and cowry shells from the distant Indian Ocean.
+At this time, social stratification and governance began to form.

 By the 14th century, the people of the region were organized into various successful farming and trading communities — the gradual process of the communities merging began.
 Some communities began to merge into larger, more centralized ones; the reason for this is likely because of competition for increasingly limited resources.
+"Lords of the land" held priestly roles due to their special relationship with the spirits of the land and were widely recognised, holding sway over multiple villages and essentially ruling embryonic kingdoms.
+As lineages grew in size, authority was opportunistically absorbed or incorporated by force, leading to the formation of states.

-The Luba Kingdom was founded by King Kongolo Mwamba around 1585.
+The Luba Kingdom was founded by King Kongolo Mwamba.
 His nephew and immediate successor, Kalala Ilunga, expanded the empire over the upper left bank territories of the Lualaba River.
 At its peak, the state had about a million people paying tribute to its king.

-Myths

-According oral tradition, Kongolo Mwamba founded a capital near Lake Boya.
-From the east, a hunter known as Ilunga Mbidi Kiluwe arrived.
-Ilunga married two sisters of Kongolo — Bulanda and Mabele.
-Hostility grew between Kongolo and Ilunga, to the point where Ilunga left for an unknown location.
-Bulanda had a son named Kalala Ilunga — Ilunga Mbidi Kiluwe was the father and Kongolo was the uncle.
-Kalala began to overshadow his uncle.
-The conflict between the two grew, but turned in Kalala's favour; Kalala eventually seized power and decapitated his uncle.
-Kalala's reign, the tradition says, initiated an expansionary period for the Kingdom.
-The new Ilunga dynasty, according to tradition, expanded the Kingdom westward past Lake Kisale.
-The new dynasty also established a more centralized state, where the king ruled closely with governors.